-Brendan Murphy of Marist School in Atlanta has been named the Georgia Commission on the Holocaust’s Distinguished Educator of 2016.
+Brendan Murphy of Marist School in Atlanta has been named Distinguished Educator of 2016.

 On April 19, Governor Nathan Deal signed a proclamation declaring May 1-8, 2016, as “Holocaust Days of Remembrance” in Georgia.
 By Law, the Georgia Commission on the Holocaust is charged with holding an annual remembrance observance for the victims of the Holocaust.

-“Holocaust education is a humanizing endeavor, a journey through the past that helps us reconsider how we understand ourselves as human beings.
+Holocaust education is a humanizing endeavor, a journey through the past that helps us reconsider how we understand ourselves as human beings.
 It’s a subject that should engage the heart, help develop better judgment and teach empathy.” -Brendan Murphy, 2016

 Murphy received his undergraduate degree from the University of Notre Dame and his Master’s Degree from Spring Hill College.
 He has been teaching at the Marist School since 1994.
-After joining the faculty of Marist School, Murphy developed a World History and Holocaust seminar, titled "Bearing Witness" in 1996 which includes a visit to the United States Holocaust Memorial Museum in Washinton, D.C.
-In 2001, he designed and implemented a class trip to Europe where students visit the places they have studied.
-Murphy also conducts evening classes on the Holocaust for parents.
+In 1996, he developed a World History and Holocaust seminar, titled "Bearing Witness."
+The course includes a visit to the United States Holocaust Memorial Museum in Washington, D.C.

 Murphy is currently Director of Peace by Piece, an organization which works to promote respect and understanding among Jewish, Christian and Muslim high school students.
 As Director of "Bearing Witness", Brendan assists Catholic school educators with the training and resources necessary to teach about the Holocaust and antisemitism.
 He has participated in programs and fellowships with the Jewish Foundation for the Righteous, the United States Holocaust Memorial Museum, and the Archdiocese of Atlanta.